Medically reviewed by Drugs.com. Last updated on Dec 15, 2021.

 If the patient with Crohn's disease has not experienced therapeutic benefit by 12 weeks of induction therapy, discontinue TYSABRI.
 For patients with Crohn's disease who start TYSABRI while on chronic oral corticosteroids, commence steroid tapering as soon as a therapeutic benefit of TYSABRI has occurred; if the patient with Crohn's disease cannot be tapered off of oral corticosteroids within six months of starting TYSABRI, discontinue TYSABRI.
 Other than the initial six-month taper, prescribers should consider discontinuing TYSABRI for patients who require additional steroid use that exceeds three months in a calendar year to control their Crohn's disease.

-- To prepare the solution, withdraw 15 mL of TYSABRI concentrate from the vial using a sterile needle and syringe.
-Inject the concentrate into 100 mL of 0.9% Sodium Chloride Injection, USP.
-No other IV diluents may be used to prepare the TYSABRI solution.
+- To prepare the diluted solution, withdraw 15 mL of TYSABRI from the vial using a sterile needle and syringe.
+Inject TYSABRI into 100 mL of 0.9% Sodium Chloride Injection, USP.
+No other intravenous diluents may be used to prepare the TYSABRI diluted solution.

-- The final dosage solution has a concentration of 2.6 mg/mL.
+- The final dosage diluted solution has a concentration of 2.6 mg/mL.

-- Following dilution, infuse TYSABRI solution immediately, or refrigerate solution at 2°C to 8°C, and use within 8 hours.
-If stored at 2°C to 8°C, allow the solution to warm to room temperature prior to infusion.
+- Following dilution, infuse TYSABRI solution immediately, or refrigerate the diluted solution at 2°C to 8°C, and use within 8 hours.
+If stored at 2°C to 8°C, allow the diluted solution to warm to room temperature prior to infusion.
 DO NOT FREEZE.

 - Infuse TYSABRI 300 mg in 100 mL 0.9% Sodium Chloride Injection, USP, over approximately one hour (infusion rate approximately 5 mg per minute).
 Do not administer TYSABRI as an intravenous push or bolus injection.
 After the infusion is complete, flush with 0.9% Sodium Chloride Injection, USP.